MicrosoftDocs/winrt-api/windows.ui.viewmanagement/inputpane_tryhide_42550069.md

 ## -remarks

-If [CoreTextEditContext.InputPaneDisplayPolicy](../windows.ui.text.core/coretexteditcontext_inputpanedisplaypolicy.md) is set to **Manual**, you are responsible for showing and hiding the input pane using TryShow and TryHide.
+If you set [CoreTextEditContext.InputPaneDisplayPolicy](../windows.ui.text.core/coretexteditcontext_inputpanedisplaypolicy.md) to **Manual** in your app, you are responsible for showing and hiding the input pane using TryShow and TryHide.

 ## -examples